A Geometric Approach to $k$-means: Introduction

 On the theory side, recent years have witnessed exciting progress on demystifying the structure of local solutions in certain nonconvex problems \cite{sun2016complete,sun2018geometric,ge2016matrix,zhang2018structured,qu2019analysis,ge2020optimization,zhang2020symmetry,jin2021unique}, including \kmeans and related clustering problems.
-It is known that when the data are sampled from two identical spherical Gaussians, the Expectation-Maximization (EM) algorithm recovers ground truth solution from a random initialization~\cite{xu2016global, daskalakis2017ten,qian2019global}.
+It is known that when the data are sampled from two identical spherical Gaussians, the Expectation-Maximization (EM) algorithm with random initialization recovers the ground truth solution~\cite{xu2016global, daskalakis2017ten,qian2019global}.
 Similar results hold for Lloyd's algorithm when the two Gaussians satisfy certain separation conditions~\cite{chaudhuri2009learning}.
-However, as soon as the number of Gaussian components exceeds three, additional local solutions emerge, whose quality can be arbitrarily worse than the global optimum~\cite{jin2016local}.
-Recent work has established an interesting positive result showing that under some separation conditions, all the local solutions share the same geometric structure that provides partial information for the ground-truth, under both the \kmeans~\cite{qian2021structures} and the negative log-likelihood~\cite{chen2020likelihood} formulations.
+However, as soon as the number of Gaussian components exceeds two, additional local solutions emerge, whose quality can be arbitrarily worse than the global optimum~\cite{jin2016local}.
+Recent work has established an interesting positive result: under some separation conditions, all local solutions share the same geometric structure that provides partial information for the ground-truth, under both the \kmeans formulation~\cite{qian2021structures} and the maximum likelihood formulation~\cite{chen2020likelihood}.